Logo light mode the Fabryk

 Riding the Baku Metro

-You haven’t seen a metro system until you’ve ridden in a post-Soviet city.
+You haven’t seen a metro system until you’ve ridden one in a post-Soviet city like Tbilisi, Yerevan, or Baku.
 Baku’s underground is immaculately kept, with beautiful stations and pleasant melodies that softly announce upcoming stops.
 The lengthy pauses between stops might just lull you to sleep, though—so keep alert.
 It’s not something you want to miss.

 The Heydar Aliyev Center